 – Keep gasoline out of children’s sight and reach.

-- Never store gasoline in glass containers or non-reusable plastic containers such as milk jugs.
+– Never store gasoline in those non-reusable plastic containers (e.g milk jugs).

 – Never use gasoline inside the home or as a cleaning agent.